My name is Molly Lastra.

 I'm an artist based in southern New Hampshire.
 My work focuses on landscapes and environmental imagery.

 ABOUT THE ARTIST

-My painting practice utilizes plant-based imagery as a symbolism of fragility, growth, and strength.
-The flora I incorporate into my work communicates the parallels between human and nature.
+My painting practice utilizes environmental imagery as symbols of fragility, growth, and strength.
+The landscapes I incorporate into my work communicate the parallels between the body and nature.
 The cyclical and ever-changing environment is reflected in me, and vice versa.
-I often work with acrylic on canvas, superimposing natural imagery with bright colors.
-I combine realistic leaves, which carry with them a history of culture and tradition-based symbolism, with vibrant color blocking to convey the dichotomy between sickness and wellness
+I often work with acrylic on canvas, superimposing natural imagery with vibrant color blocking to convey the dichotomy between sickness and wellness.